apisec-inc/releases/docs/index.md

 !!! tip "Features"

-	- Variable page - Edit feature is added.
+	- Variable page - Edit feature is added for ease of Variable customizations.

 !!! success "Fixes"